 Women reported more IADL-limitations than men.
 These sex differences were constant across the cohorts, however, as with ADL limitations, no clear age effect was observed within the cohorts.

 Figure 1.
 Estimated Probabilities of ADL and IADL limitations in 13 European countries, 2004 – 2017.
 Estimated from multilevel growth curve models, see Supplementary table 1.
-Dotted lines denotes the estimates for women and solid lines the estimates for men.
+Dotted lines denote the estimates for women and solid lines the estimates for men.

-Figures 2 and 3 shows the corresponding results by region.
+Figures 2 and 3 show the corresponding results by region.
 The exact estimates are presented in Supplementary table 3.

 The overall trends in ADL limitations were similar in all four regions, albeit with some differences in the levels of limitations.
 In Eastern Europe the initial levels of ADL limitations in the youngest cohorts were higher than in the other three regions.
 However, in the oldest cohorts the highest prevalence of ADL limitations was observed in Southern and Western Europe.